 - Size – Larger peaches have more flesh per peach, and will save you quite a bit of time in peeling.
-If you’re planning on canning peach haves instead of slices, aim for small to medium sized peaches so that the halves will fit in a jar.
+If you’re planning on canning peach halves instead of slices, aim for small to medium-sized peaches so that the halves will fit in a jar.

 Syrup for Canning Peaches